Looking for the Greek Island experience without all the crowds? Well, look no further than Pelion, the Greece of Mama Mia!

 Sure enough, this is where Mama Mia took place.

-Dommouchari is as picturesque as it is in the movies, and locals are capitalizing on the Mama Mia craze.
+Dommouchari Beach is as picturesque as it is in the movies.

 You can now get married just like Mama Mia in Dommouchari.
-And Dimitris of Visit Pelion will help you out with your wedding plans.
+And local tour companies will help you with your wedding plans.

 Shuttle Service for Tourists